 Dry Stone Dyking

 A rich agricutural heritage across the north isles is marked by dry stone dykes deliniating field patterns and boundaries, and these stone walls have become an important characteristic of the current landscape.
 A plentiful supply of hard sandstone has supported the traditional dry stone building techniques used for walls and buildings across the isles.
 With the changes in agricultural practices, increased mechanisation, fewer people, and subsequent increase in field sizes, the significance of the boundary dykes have dwindled, and along with it the skills to maintain and upkeep them.
-NILPS funding supported a number of workshops and sessions across the isles to help people learn and develop their skills to build and repair dry stone dykes.
-Sessions varied from 1/2 day taster sessions to more in-depth 2-day workshops.
-All proved popular and were well received.
-Over 80 people took part in sessions in total in Eday, Papa Westray, Rousay, Sanday, Shapinsay, Stronsay and Westray.

 The North Ronaldsay Sheep Dyke

 Nowhere is the significance of the traditional dry stone dyke more apparent in the north isles than in North Ronaldsay.
 The sheep dyke is a distinct and unique part of the island's built heritage and cultural identity.
 It encircles North Ronaldsay, separating the improved fields in the centre from the foreshore and suppots one of the last large-scale communal farming systems in Orkney.
 It was built in 1832 as a continuous dry stone wall and keeps the ancient and unique North Ronaldsay breed of sheep, which primarily feeds on seaweed and ruminates according to the tides, from the grass inland.
 Too much grass and the North Rondsay sheep are at risk of copper poisoning; they've become adapted to their environment and remain on the shore apart from during short spells when ewes and lambs are brought inland to graze and at other times when they're communally managed and brought into drystone enclosures known locally as 'punds'.
-Traditionally punding happens 3 times an year - in June or July for shearing, at New Year to select for market and in February to 'score' or carry out a head count.
-Facing the dual challenge of climate change and accelerating coastal erosion along with an ageing and declining population the future of the sheep dyke had become increasingly uncertain.
-NILPS funding supported North Ronaldsay Trust to employ a Sheep Dyke warden between 2019 and 2024 to carry out a programme of repairs to help secure its future.
-The full time post was initially undertaken by one person, but when the first warden resigned the trust then appointed 2 (sometimes 3) individuals on a part time basis.
+Traditionally, punding happens 3 times an year - in June or July for shearing, at New Year to select for market and in February to 'score' or carry out a head count.

 Cassie (flood defence) Restoration

 The focus of this project was Papa Westray.
 These traditional flood defences have provided an important barrier, protecting the coastline from surrounding seas.
 The technique has been adapted over the years, but it involves using local stone, positioned along coastal areas suseptible to flooding.
 Papay Development Trust organised 2 sessions between 2019 and 2024 to enable skills sharing and hands on repair and building experience to take place.
 NILPS funding supported the trust to deliver the sessions as part of their project 'Restore the Shore' and it subsidised travel costs for people to attend the sessions from further afield.
-36 people took part in the skills sharing events in Papay managed by Island Ranger Jonathan Ford (the Papay Ranger) along with artist Saoirse Higgins who created a beautiful film and manual to support thelegacy of the project and potentially share skills to a much wider audience.
+36 people took part in the skills sharing events in Papay managed by Island Ranger Jonathan Ford (the Papay Ranger) along with artist Saoirse Higgins who created a beautiful film and manual to support the ongoing legacy of the project and potentially share skills to a much wider audience.
 The film was screened in the Orkney Arts Theatre as part of the 2023 Orkney International Science Festival

 A manual to the art of Cassie sea defence wall building on the island of Papay. | The Kelp Store